NunoSilva04/Malenia-BossFight/README.md

 8. Once finished run the command `cmake --build <directory_name>`

-9. The .exe will be located inside the <directory_name>/Debug folder.
-For that just navigate all the way until where the .exe is located and run the command bossFight.exe
+9. The .exe will be located inside the **<directory_name>/Debug folder**.
+For that just navigate all the way until where the .exe is located and run the command `bossFight.exe`